ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 Ran all test suites with tests matching "left-side".
 ```

-## Publishing the packages

-To avoid collision with Pablos packages with the same names in ULL-ESIT-PL, we have to publish the packages with a different scope.

-- I forked the repo to https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl
-- I set a remote `pl2425` to https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl
-- We set all the scopes in all the workspaces [package.json](https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl/blob/main/packages/babel-parser/package.json) files to `@ull-esit-pl-2425`
-- We used workspaces option `npm version -ws patch` to update the version of the packages
-- We used the workspaces option `npm publish -ws` to publish all the packages

-    The `prepublishOnly` script in the `package.json` file of the packages runs `npm run build`:
-- See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl used to test that the published npm packages work.
-You will see there an example of use of the published packages.

 ### All tests

 To run all the tests, use `npm run alltest`: